 Others of the tests, as you know, are very quick.

-They're five minutes and 15-minute tests, and those are frankly the ones that I prefer.
+And those are, frankly, the ones that I prefer.

-But we're doing massive numbers, and the Numbers are coming down.
+But we're doing massive numbers, and the numbers are coming down.

 And as we go, as an example, there are thousands and thousands of kits being made right now, which give you a 15-minute and a five-minute test.